archboard/docs.tidalptc.com/content/pages/school.md

 ## Additional settings

-There is a link to [manage users](/configuration/users/), sync data from PowerSchool for the school, and edit the system
+There is a link to [manage users](/configuration/users/), sync data from PowerSchool for the school, and edit the system settings.

+## Data sync from PowerSchool

+Running the school's data sync will pull data from PowerSchool:

+- School information (name, grade range, etc)
+- Students (having `enroll_status` equal to `0`)
+- Courses (name and number)
+- Sections
+- Student section enrollment (active at the time of sync)
+- Teachers who are the **lead teacher** on a section